othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 - No ports are exposed to the host system except when explicitly configured
 - The Kubernetes cluster runs entirely within containers
 - Complete separation from any host Kubernetes configuration
 - RBAC policies manage agent permissions, transitioning from passive to active.
+The ServiceAccount identities for the agents are stable, and only their RoleBindings change during phase transitions, ensuring token validity.
 - Network policies provide additional isolation for the monitoring infrastructure (intended, verify implementation)
 - System monitoring and observability components are isolated from the attack surface